 Let's pinpoint exactly why some coffee drinkers love it and why some absolutely loathe it!

 Coffee is such a versatile beverage.
 We enjoy it hot or ice-cold!
-Brew it using a pour-over, or coffee kettle.
+Brew it using a pour-over coffee maker, or gooseneck kettle.
 Long coffees, short coffees, weak coffees, strong coffees!
 Everyone loves their coffee in their unique way.

 But one tried and true coffee combination is the coffee and milk brew.
 Coffee with milk is prepared in a fantastic variety of ways.
 There are creamy lattes, foamy cappuccinos, and even the basic instant coffee with milk powder.